H. Bruce Franklin: Maoism, Revolutionary Union, and Venceremos

 In 1968, Franklin was one of twenty-four founders of the Revolutionary Union.
 After Franklin left the RU, the organization became the Revolutionary Communist Party.

 The organization was infiltrated by the FBI, which planted informers within the leadership of the group to heighten members' "suspicions of each other".
 Detailed information about this period and the FBI's attempts to "neutralize" (their word) Franklin can be found in the thousands of pages which he later collected under the Freedom of Information Act (FOIA).
-He donated this material to the Bancroft Library of the University of California in Berkeley.
+He donated this material to the Bancroft Library.
 Doctrinal differences soon emerged between followers of Franklin and followers of Robert Avakian over revolutionary strategy.

 In a matter of months Franklin, along with roughly half of RU's members, left to join a Chicano-based leftist group in Palo Alto called Venceremos.
 Some of its members were active in prisoner outreach programs.

 Termination from Stanford

 At Stanford, in 1971, Franklin was accused of inciting anti-war protests on campus.
 At a campus rally on February 10, Franklin made a speech protesting a war effort by the United States during the Vietnam War to invade the neighboring nation of Laos.
 According to the testimony of one witness, Franklin urged students assembled at the rally to disrupt university functions by shutting down its computer facility.

 Franklin concluded his speech at that rally by saying:

 See, now what we're asking is for people to make that little tiny gesture to show that we're willing to inconvenience ourselves a little bit and to begin to shut down the most obvious machinery of war, such as, and I think it is a good target, that Computation Center.

-A report in the Stanford Daily student publication suggested that Franklin urged protestors to "resist police efforts" with the effect of "inciting a riot".
+A report in The Stanford Daily student publication suggested that Franklin urged protestors to "resist police efforts" with the effect of "inciting a riot".
 After his speech, students occupied the Stanford computer center, and more than 100 riot police were summoned.

 Stanford president Richard Lyman gave Franklin a letter, claiming that he violated an agreement entitled "Statement of Policy on Appointments and Tenure", with the specific complaint that Franklin "deliberately contributed to a disturbance which forced the cancellation of a speech by Ambassador Henry Cabot Lodge at Dinkelspiel Auditorium".
 A tenure-review committee was chosen, with professors from assorted academic departments.
 A lecture hall was converted into a makeshift courtroom.
 Stanford hired a major Los Angeles law firm, with lead attorney Paul Valentine, to argue the university's case, while Franklin, lacking funds as he was unemployed, had to defend himself with advice from a law student.
 Evidence was heard, witnesses were cross-examined, summations were given, and the panel left to consider its verdict.